SANDAG/Estimates-Forecasts-Template/.github/ISSUE_TEMPLATE/documentation-request.md

 name: Documentation Request
 about: Suggest fix or addition to documentation
 title: "[DOC]"
-type: "Task"
+type: "Documentation"
-labels: documentation
 assignees: ''
 ---

-**Describe the documentation fix or enhancement.**
+### Describe the documentation fix or enhancement
 What documentation needs to be updated?
 Where would this documentation be created/edited?